padraignix/padraignix.github.io/_posts/quantum-computing/2020-05-09-ibm-quantum-challenge.md

 <h1>Introduction</h1>

-<p>Four challenges to complete in four days - IBM sure knows how to tug at my hearstrings.
+<p>Four challenges to complete in four days - IBM sure knows how to tug at my heartstrings.
 Initially unaware of the challenge it was only ironically as I was preparing to deliver a Career Week Quantum Computing presentation with a colleague did <a href="https://quantum-computing.ibm.com/challenges/4anniversary">IBM's Quantum Challenge</a> come up in conversation.
 A quick look at the introductory page and I put on an extra pot of coffee as I knew I would be making up for loss time of the first two days.

 <p align="center">
 <img src="{{ '/assets/quantum-computing/quantum-challenge-2020/quantum-challenge-intro.PNG' | relative_url }}">